cedx/ngx-cookies/README.md

 // CookieOptions {"domain": "domain.com", "expires": null, "path": "/www", "secure": true}
 ```

-This property allows the configuration of default cookie options at runtime.
+This property allows the configuration of the default cookie options at runtime.

 #### `.keys: string[]`
 Returns the keys of the cookies associated with the current document: